telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/UploadAmazonS3/README.md

 ## Sample Overview
-This area demonstrates the UploadAmazonS3 sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates file upload to Amazon S3 storage using Telerik Upload component in ASP.NET MVC.
+The sample shows how to configure Upload to send files directly to S3 buckets with proper authentication.

+Common techniques shown in this sample:
+- Configuring Upload for Amazon S3 integration
+- Implementing AWS S3 authentication
+- Using AWS SDK for file uploads
+- Generating S3 pre-signed URLs
+- Handling S3 bucket permissions
+- Managing uploaded files in S3 storage

 ---